Chicken soup: Denmark

 The Danish hønsekødssuppe is traditionally cooked using large hens specifically reserved for soup, known as suppehøner ("soup-hens").
 Vegetables like celeriac, carrots, onions and leek are usually added and typical flavourings are thyme, laurels and white pepper.
 The soup may be served with small white dumplings and meatballs.
 As part of traditional housekeeping, the cooked meat is reserved for other dishes such as høns i asparges ("hens in asparagus") or hønsesalat ("hens-salad").

 France

 The French serve chicken-based forms of bouillon and consommé.
-Typical French seasonings for chicken soup includes: bay leaves, fresh thyme, dry white wine and garlic.
+Typical French seasonings for chicken soup include bay leaves, fresh thyme, dry white wine and garlic.

 Germany

-In Germany chicken soup is made with chicken broth, vegetables, such as carrots, spices and herbs and small noodles.
+In Germany, chicken soup is made with chicken broth, vegetables, such as carrots, spices and herbs and small noodles.
 For the broth, a large hen, called a Suppenhuhn (lit.: "soup hen"), may be boiled, and pieces of it—especially from the boiled breast—can later be added to the soup.

-In southern Germany homemade chicken soup typically consists of chicken broth, to which spices and semolina dumplings or noodles are added.
+In southern Germany, homemade chicken soup typically consists of chicken broth, to which spices and semolina dumplings or noodles are added.
 Another dish made with chicken broth, pieces of chicken, boiled vegetables, and spices is known as Hühnereintopf, meaning "chicken stew".
-Alternatively, homemade noodles may be added to the chicken broth, without vegetables, and with only pickling spice, salt and pepper added to it.
+Alternatively, homemade noodles may be added to the chicken broth, without vegetables, and with only pickling spice, salt and pepper added.